 Ok, so finding the root cause is important and sure Ibuprofen and Tylenol are bad, but when there’s pain, what’s a girl to do?

-16 Natural Remedies for Hormonal Headaches
+20 Natural Remedies for Hormonal Headaches

-Vitamin B2 (riboflavin).
+1. Vitamin B2 (riboflavin)

 At a dose of 400 mg a day many people see a reduction in the number of migraines they have.
 Riboflavin is more of a preventative therapy and has to be taken consistently for at least 1 month to see any effects, with 3 months being the ideal minimum amount of time to evaluate the therapy.

-This little herb has been shown to prevent migraines.
+This little herb has been shown to prevent menstrual migraines.
 I recommend women aim for at least 25 mg daily to get the most benefit of this anti-inflammatory herb.

-Try Essential Oils.
+3. Try Essential Oils

 One to two drops of peppermint oil and lavender oil applied or massaged into the temples can safely alleviate headaches.

-This is derived from the core of a pineapple and is a natural way to break down the inflammation causing molecules in your body.
+This is derived from the core of a pineapple and is a natural way to break down the inflammation-causing molecules in your body.
 When taken with food it acts as a digestive enzyme.
 But taking about 200-300 mg twice daily between meals can help lower your pain and inflammation.

 I know it seems obvious, but for reals, if you’re dehydrated and prone to headaches then odds are one is brewing.
 Dehydration is a common cause of headaches.
 Aim for about 3 liters of water, herbal tea, bone broth, and mineral water daily.
 Humble h20 is one of the best home remedies for headaches.

 This beautiful golden root works on some of the major inflammatory pathways in the body to bring down pain and inflammation.
 It is excellent as a beverage (see recipe) and can be taken in capsule form at a dose of 1,000-2,500 mg daily.

 Fish oil is rich in omega-3 fatty acids that help lower inflammation and can help bring hormones back into balance.

 Stretching, movement and exercise can go a long way in keeping pain at bay.
-Consider working with an exercise physiologist, functional trainer, physical therapist, or other movement expert as part of your pain prevention regimen.
+Consider working with an exercise physiologist, functional trainer, physical therapist, or another movement expert as part of your pain prevention regimen.

 You need a doc experienced and trained in pregnancy to help you really have all your prenatal needs met.
 Gentle chiropractic care can help alleviate musculoskeletal pain.

-Eat Liver Loving Foods.
+13. Eat Liver Loving Foods

 The liver has a big role to play during your pregnancy, which includes supporting hormone breakdown and metabolism.
-A diet rich in high quality proteins, leafy greens, cruciferous vegetables, and root vegetables like burdock, carrots, and beets supports a healthy functioning liver.
+A diet rich in high-quality proteins, leafy greens, cruciferous vegetables, and root vegetables like burdock, carrots, and beets supports a healthy functioning liver.

 Taken between meals, enzymes like bromelain can help cut down inflammation and pain.
 Of course, check with your doctor first, but this may be a helpful tool to add to your routine.